Nut-Free Cake Recipes

 • 3 egg yolks

-1. Preheat oven to 220°C (425°F) and grease six ramekins or custard cups.
+1. Preheat oven to 220°C (425°F) and grease six ramekins.

-3. Stir in icing sugar, then flour.
+3. Stir in the icing sugar, then add the flour.

 4. Whisk in eggs and yolks until smooth.

-5. Divide evenly into prepared cups and bake for 13–15 minutes until edges are firm and centres are soft.
+6. Bake for 13–15 minutes, until the edges are firm and the centres are soft.

-• Serve with vanilla ice cream or fresh berries.
+Tip: Use high-quality chocolate for optimal results.
+Serve with vanilla ice cream or fresh berries.

 5. Nut-Free Vegan Spice Cake